mmoaay/Findme/README.md

-# Findme
+# Findme - Using ARKit to find me

 ![Findme](https://github.com/mmoaay/Findme/blob/develop/findme_320_320.png)

-An ARKit App that can do following three things:
+An **ARKit** App that can do three things:

-- Recording the route you've passed by with **ARKit**
+- Recording the route you've passed by
 - Sharing the route with your friends
-- Then they follow the route to find you with **ARKit**
+- Then your friends follow the route to find you

 ## Demo